Jiaza492/Upload-File-App/README.md

 You can get more information about DigitalOcean <a href = "https://www.digitalocean.com/">Here.</a>

+I also deploy this example on Heroku <a href = "http://salty-ridge-6258.herokuapp.com/uploadPic/list/">Upload a Photo.</a>

 <h2> Step 1.
 Install and Configure Docker on Server </h2>

 First login or SSH into your Ubuntu server and initial Terminal.
 Here we use a Ubuntu Trusty 14.04 (LTS) provided by DigitalOcean.